Code Copied

 Does Salt Dehydrate You?
 The link Between Sodium and Hydration

-That role is all thanks to one of salt's two ingredients: sodium.
-In addition to being an alkali metal with the atomic number 11, sodium is an electrolyte--a metal capable of conducting electricity that's an integral component of numerous bodily functions.
-When sodium or any other electrolyte is dissolved in bodily fluids, it can conduct an electric charge that assists muscles, nerves and the brain with communication.
+Everyday table salt is composed of two elements: sodium and chloride.
+Sodium is an electrolyte—one of many vitamins and minerals capable of conducting electricity, which is an integral component of numerous bodily functions.
+When sodium or any other electrolyte is dissolved in bodily fluids, it can conduct an electric charge that assists muscles, nerves, and the brain with communication.
 Specifically, sodium helps to regulate the amount of water that's inside and surrounding cells in the body.

-In addition to the amount of fluid in and around cells, the amount of sodium in the body also helps decide how much fluid is present in blood.
+The amount of fluid present in your blood is determined by how much fluid is present in and around cells and the amount of sodium in the body.
 The body monitors how much fluid is in the blood versus the amount of sodium present and will utilize the kidneys to balance the scales, either by releasing more sodium or helping the blood retain its fluids.
+You need to consume both water and electrolytes, like sodium, to achieve ideal hydration levels.

-An amount of sodium too high causes hypernatremia, which usually leads to thirst and, if left untreated, confusion, muscle twitching and seizures.
+Too much sodium can cause hypernatremia, which usually leads to thirst and, if left untreated, confusion, muscle twitching, and seizures.

-While hypernatremia can be caused by a person’s diet, it can also come about after vomiting, diarrhea, excessive sweat or increased urination.
+While hypernatremia can be caused by a person’s diet, vomiting, diarrhea, excessive sweat or increased urination can also cause this condition.
 People with high blood sugar or diabetes may urinate more, leading to an imbalance.

 Conversely, an amount of sodium too low causes hyponatremia, characterized by a sluggish and confused feeling that may also lead to muscle twitching and seizures, in addition to the possibility of becoming less responsive as time goes by.